Decentraland: History

-Decentraland was created by Argentinians Ari Meilich and Esteban Ordano, and has been in development since 2015.
+Decentraland was created by Argentine developers Ari Meilich and Esteban Ordano, and has been in development since 2015.
 When it launched in 2017, parcels of digital land sold for about $20, and mana tokens sold for $0.02.
 The game's first map, Genesis City, was made up of 90,601 parcels of land.
 It raised $26 million in its initial coin offering (ICO) in 2017.

 In April 2021, during a surge in popularity for NFTs, parcels sold for between $6,000 and $100,000.
 Because of the relatively small pool of mana, the currency is volatile, spiking to as high as $5.79 after events like Facebook's rebrand to Meta.

-In November 2021 a virtual real-estate company purchased a plot of land in decentraland for $2.43 million.
+In November 2021 a virtual real-estate company purchased a plot of land in Decentraland for $2.43 million.

+Users have minted NFTs of avatars with slurs in their names, and at one point the name "Jew" was for sale for $362,000.
+In November 2021 the community held a vote on whether to add "Hitler" to the banned names list, but there were not enough votes for the decentralized autonomous organization's (DAO) smart contract to execute.

 In late 2021 and early 2022, major brands appeared in Decentraland or bought "properties" in it.
-These include Samsung, Adidas, Atari, PricewaterhouseCoopers and Miller Lite, and Sotheby's held its first metaverse auction, and in March 2022, Decentraland hosted Metaverse Fashion Week in which major fashion brands appeared, including Dolce & Gabbana, Tommy Hilfiger, Elie Saab, Nicholas Kirkwood, Perry Ellis, Imitation of Christ, and Estée Lauder.
+These include Samsung, Adidas, Atari, PricewaterhouseCoopers and Miller Lite.
+Sotheby's held its first metaverse auction, and in March 2022, Decentraland hosted Metaverse Fashion Week in which major fashion brands appeared, including Dolce & Gabbana, Tommy Hilfiger, Elie Saab, Nicholas Kirkwood, Perry Ellis, Imitation of Christ, and Estée Lauder.
 Music artists including Deadmau5 and Grimes held concerts in the platform.

-In October 2022 it was reported that Decentraland had a market evaluation of $1.2 billion.
+In October 2022, indy100 reported that Decentraland had a market valuation of $1.2 billion.

 In October 2022 the DappRadar tracking site reported that the Decentraland platform was seeing fewer than 1,000 users performing currency transactions on the site each day, with one particular 24-hour period having only 38 such users.
-Decentraland later claimed that "active users" were only users that had unique blockchain wallet addresses that interact with its system, and that users that didn't have wallet addresses weren't counted.
+Decentraland later claimed that "active users" were only users that had unique blockchain wallet addresses that interact with its system, and that users that did not have wallet addresses weren't counted.
 Sam Hamilton, Creative Director at Decentraland, said by their own metrics the platform was used by an average of 8,000 people per day.
 The Verge compared this number unfavorably with the 2009 PC game Left 4 Dead 2, which had 18,000 active users playing the game at one point during the same month.

+In October 2024 Decentraland launched a beta version of "Decentraland 2.0", a desktop client for the platform featuring additional quests and minigames.